AntsInMyEy3sJohnson/hazeltest/README.md

 2. Average size of 1.2 kb, with the largest items being up to 2mb in size
 3. Total number of items distributed across 1.200 maps
 4. Maps are operated on by 220 clients
-5. The cluster is healthy (i.e. no member restarts, no members down due to maintenance, etc.)
+5. The cluster is healthy (i.e. no member restarts, no members down due to maintenance, etc.) -- no additional load as a result of, for example, repartitioning operations
 6. Across all maps, the members combined experience 5.000 sets, 2.000 puts, 11.000 gets, and 500 removes per second

 It's important to classify load along those different dimensions due to the fact that, say, 8 million items in 1.200 maps will create totally different Hazelcast cluster and member usage and performance than, say, 8 million items in one large map, even if the total (net payload) memory consumed is exactly the same in both scenarios.

-With a minimal framework for measuring and creating load established, let's take another look at Hazeltest's purpose: It seems obvious now that to fulfil its purpose, the application has to offer load-creating actors that are able -- not necessarily individually, but at least in combination -- to create load across these six dimensions.
+With a minimal framework for measuring and creating load established, it seems obvious that to fulfil its purpose, Hazeltest has to offer load-creating actors that are able -- not necessarily individually, but at least in combination -- to create load on these six dimensions.

-Let's take a look at the load-creating actors available in Hazeltest and how you can get the most out of them in terms of creating load across these load dimensions.
+Let's take a look at the load-creating actors available in Hazeltest and how you can get the most out of them.

 ### Map Runners And Map Test Loops
 At the time of this writing, there are two Map Runners available in Hazeltest -- the Pokédex Runner and the Load Runner --, and they can be combined with two types of Test Loop, namely, the Batch Test Loop and the Boundary Test Loop.
 The relationship between Runners and Test Loops is one of parent-child, i.e. a Runner can use one type of Test Loop.

 __Runner vs. Test Loop__

 This begs the question, of course: Which component does what?
-As a rule of thumb, it can be said that Runners offer adjustability for load dimensions, whereas the Test Loop determines the kind and order of operation executed on the target Hazelcast cluster (with the exception of load dimension 6, as both available Test Loops offer adjustability for sleeps, too, thus offering adjustability for the number of operations executed per second).
+As a rule of thumb, it can be said that Runners offer adjustability for load dimensions, whereas the Test Loop determines the kind and order of operation executed on the target Hazelcast cluster (with the exception of load dimension 6, as both available Test Loops offer adjustability for sleeps, too, which translates to offering adjustability for the number of operations executed per second).
 In other words, the Runner as the framework around the Test Loop never executes any operations on Hazelcast by itself, but relies on the Test Loop to do so.

 Let's take a look at an example for how to configure the Map Load Runner/Batch Test Loop combination (many properties have been omitted here for brevity -- we're going to take a more in-depth look at configuration a bit further down the line):